Vector Quantized Wasserstein Auto-Encoder: Introduction

 where $\mathbb{P}_{x}=\frac{1}{N}\sum_{n=1}^{N}\delta_{x_{n}}$ is the empirical data distribution, \textbf{sg} specifies stop gradient, $d_{x}$ is a distance on data space, and $\beta$ is set between $0.1$ and $2.0$ \citep{van2017neural}.

-While VQ-VAE has been widely applied to representation learning in many areas \citep{henter2018deep,baevski2020wav2vec,razavi2019generating,kumar2019melgan, dieleman2018challenge, yan2021videogpt}, it is known to suffer from \emph{codebook collapse}, which has a low codebook usage, \ie most of embedded latent vectors are quantized to just few discrete codewords, while the \emph{other codewords are rarely used, or dead}, due to the poor initialization of the codebook, reducing the information capacity of the bottleneck \citep{roy2018theory,takida22a,yu2021vector}.
+While VQ-VAE has been widely applied to representation learning in many areas \citep{henter2018deep,baevski2020wav2vec,razavi2019generating,kumar2019melgan, dieleman2018challenge, yan2021videogpt,hu2022unified}, it is known to suffer from \emph{codebook collapse}, which has a low codebook usage, \ie most of embedded latent vectors are quantized to just few discrete codewords, while the \emph{other codewords are rarely used, or dead}.
+This issue arises due to the poor initialization of the codebook, which reduces the information capacity of the bottleneck \citep{roy2018theory,takida22a,yu2021vector}.

-To mitigate this issue, additional training heuristics were proposed, such as the exponential moving average (EMA) update \citep{van2017neural,razavi2019generating}, soft expectation maximization (EM) update \citep{roy2018theory}, codebook reset \citep{dhariwal2020jukebox, williams2020hierarchical}.
-Notably, soft expectation maximization (EM) update \citep{roy2018theory} connects the EMA update with an EM algorithm and softens the EM algorithm with a stochastic posterior. \textit{Codebook reset} randomly reinitializes unused/low-used codewords to one of the encoder outputs \citep{dhariwal2020jukebox} or those near codewords of high usage \citep{williams2020hierarchical}. \citet{takida22a} extends the standard VAE with stochastic quantization and trainable posterior categorical distribution, showing that the annealing of the stochasticity of the quantization process significantly improves the codebook utilization.
+To mitigate this issue, several additional training heuristics were proposed, such as the \textit{exponential moving average} (EMA) update \citep{van2017neural,razavi2019generating}, soft expectation maximization (EM) update \citep{roy2018theory}, codebook reset \citep{dhariwal2020jukebox, williams2020hierarchical}.
+Notably, the \textit{soft expectation maximization} (EM) update \citep{roy2018theory} connects the EMA update with an EM algorithm and softens the EM algorithm with a stochastic posterior. \textit{Codebook reset} randomly reinitializes unused or low-used codewords to one of the encoder outputs \citep{dhariwal2020jukebox} or those near codewords of high usage \citep{williams2020hierarchical}. \citet{takida22a} extends the standard VAE by incorporating stochastic quantization and a trainable posterior categorical distribution.
+Their findings demonstrate that annealing the stochasticity of the quantization process leads to a significant improvement in codebook utilization.

 Recently, Wasserstein (WS) distance has been applied successfully to \textit{generative models} and \textit{\underline{continuous} representation learning} \citep{arjovsky17a, NIPS2017_892c3b1c, tolstikhin2017wasserstein} owing to its nice properties and theory.
 It is natural to ask: \textit{"Can we take advantages of intuitive properties of the WS distance and its mature theory for learning compact yet expressive \underline{discrete} representations?"}